Case Recording

 - Recording is an integral part of a Children's Services worker's core activity;

-- All case files remain the property of Hertfordshire County Council (HCC);
+- All children/young people and families files remain the property of Hertfordshire County Council (HCC);

 - It enables risk factors to children/young people and/or staff to be identified.